 Yet by looking for a new home before listing your current one, you likely won’t know how much you can realistically buy the new house for and when you’d be able to move in.
 So even if you find the perfect home, it might not be practical to buy it, depending on when and how much your home sells for.
 That’s because most people believe that their homes will sell faster and for more money than how the actual sale process turns out.

 Starting with the most accurate listing price gives sellers a fair assessment of affordability when searching for a new home.
-On the other hand, working with an inexperienced team or agent can create a gap between listing price expectations and reality, causing buyers to go over budget on their next home.
+On the other hand, working with an inexperienced team or agent can create a gap between listing price expectations and reality, causing buyers to go over budget on their next home, which is why it’s important to have a qualified agent.

 When someone finds a house they want to buy before listing their current home, they often ask for closing to be contingent on the buyer selling their current home.